Blondie (band): 1978–1981: Mainstream success

-Blondie's next single in the US was a more aggressive rock song, "One Way or Another" (US No. 24), though in the UK, an alternate single choice, "Sunday Girl", became a No. 1 hit.
-Parallel Lines has been ranked No. 140 on Rolling Stone's list of 500 greatest albums of all time.
-In June 1979, Blondie, photographed by Annie Leibovitz, was featured on the cover of Rolling Stone magazine.
-In the summer of 1979, the band returned to the studio with Chapman to record their next album.
+Blondie's next single in the US was a more aggressive rock song, "One Way or Another" (US number 24), though in the UK, an alternate single choice, "Sunday Girl", became a number one hit.
+Parallel Lines has been ranked number 140 on Rolling Stone's list of 500 greatest albums of all time.
+Blondie, photographed by Annie Leibovitz, was featured on the cover of Rolling Stone magazine in June 1979.
+The band returned to the studio with Chapman to record their next album in the summer of 1979.

-Blondie's fourth album, Eat to the Beat (UK No. 1, US No. 17, Australia No. 9), alos produced by Chapman, was released in September 1979.
-Though well received by critics as a suitable follow-up to Parallel Lines, the album and its singles failed to achieve the same level of success in the US.
-In the UK, the album delivered three top 20 hits, including the band's third UK number one ("Atomic", UK No. 1, US No. 39).
-The lead track off the album, "Dreaming" featuring Ellie Greenwich. reached No. 2 in the UK.
+Blondie's fourth album, Eat to the Beat (UK number one, US number seventeen, Australia number nine), also produced by Chapman, was released in September 1979.
+Although well received by critics as a suitable follow-up to Parallel Lines, the album and its singles failed to achieve the same level of success in the US.
+In the UK, the album delivered three top 20 hits, including the band's third UK number one ("Atomic", UK number one, US number thirty-nine).
+The lead track off the album, "Dreaming", reached number two in the UK.
 But it only made it to number 27 in the US.
-The second single "Union City Blue" (UK No. 13) shared the title of a film featuring Harry, directed by Marcus Reichert.
+The second single "Union City Blue" (UK number 13) shared the title of a film featuring Harry, directed by Marcus Reichert.
+Along with the inspiration from the film, "Union City Blue"'s lyrics derived from her living in Union City, New Jersey.
+She worked various jobs across the Hudson River from Manhattan, noting the scenic skyline and passion she embraced while living there, before giving birth to Blondie.
 The single was not released in the US in favor of the track "The Hardest Part".
 Chrysalis Records' Linda Carhart asked Jon Roseman Productions US division to shoot videos for every song and create the first ever video album.
 David Mallet directed and Paul Flattery produced it at various locations and studios in and around New York.
 It was nominated for a Grammy, the first year the Recording Academy instituted an award for music videos.
 At the end of the year, the show filmed at the Apollo theatre in Glasgow was broadcast by the BBC on the Old Grey Whistle Test.
-In March 1980 "Atomic" becomes No. 1 in the UK while the album is certified gold the next month.
+In March 1980, "Atomic" reached number one in the UK and the album was certified gold the following month.